pyeventsourcing/eventsourcing/docs/topics/design.rst

 to keep the normal object namespace free to be used for domain modelling.

-The library's infrastructure layer encapsulates infrastructural services required by event sourced applications, in particular by the event store.
+The library's infrastructure layer encapsulates infrastructural services required by event-sourced applications, in particular by the event store.
 This layer is the original core of this library (the other layers were originally included merely as reference examples, to demonstrate how to use the infrastructure).